Snoopsie1/test_sp1/README.md

 ## 1. Reflections
 ### 1.1 Shooting
-#A woman fired a shot at a man with her gun, but the man did not die.
-List the possible
-reasons for the man not dying.
+_A woman fired a shot at a man with her gun, but the man did not die.
+List the possible reasons for the man not dying_.
 1. The woman missed the target
 2. The firearm isn't lethal
 3. Bullet deflection